 So I don't need a QMS?

 If you are not the legal manufacturer of the product, there is no requirement in the MDR that your QMS has to be certified according to ISO 13485.
 However, the processes need to be established, implemented, and maintained necessary to provide the service to the legal manufacturer.
 As stated in the beginning, there are many different QMS specific to the nature of service and products provided.
-The basic QMS is ISO 9001 and the main aspects are defined in that standards also applicable to ISO 13485.
+The basic QMS is ISO 9001 and the main aspects which are defined in that standards are also applicable to ISO 13485.

 So, depending on the service you are providing to the legal manufacturer an ISO 9001 might be sufficient.
 Whereas the service is specific to the medical device industry, ISO 13485 might be more appropriate to be implemented, but certainly not required.